H\"older regularity for the spectrum of translation flows: Introduction

 {\bf{Acknowledgements.}} We are deeply grateful to Giovanni Forni for generously sharing his ideas with us and for sending us his manuscript containing his proof of the H\"older property in arbitrary genus.
-B. S. would like to thank Corinna Ulcigrai for her hospitality in Bristol and Z\"urich, and for many helpful discussions.
+We would like to thank Corinna Ulcigrai for her hospitality in Bristol (B. S.) and Z\"urich (A. B. and B. S.), and for many fruitful discussions. {\ We are grateful to the anonymous referees for a careful reading of the paper and many helpful critical comments.}

 A. B.'s research is supported by the European Research Council (ERC) under the European Union Horizon 2020 research and innovation programme, grant 647133 (ICHAOS), by the Agence Nationale de Recherche, project ANR-18-CE40-0035, and by the Russian Foundation for Basic Research, grant 18-31-20031.
-B. S.'s research is supported by the Israel Science Foundation (ISF), grant 396/15.
+B. S.'s research is supported by the Israel Science Foundation (ISF), grants 396/15 and 911/19.